Philippsthal: Location

 Philippsthal lies between the outliers of the Rhön and the Thuringian Forest (ranges) on the river Werra.
 The river Ulster empties into the Werra between the main centre and the outlying centre of Röhrigshof.

-The nearest major towns are Bad Hersfeld (some 25 km to the west) and Eisenach (some 29 km to the northeast).
+The nearest major towns are Bad Hersfeld (some 25 km; 15 miles to the west) and Eisenach (some 29 km; 18 miles to the northeast).

 Neighbouring communities

 Philippsthal borders in the north on the town of Heringen (in Hersfeld-Rotenburg), in the east on the town of Vacha, in the south on the communities of Unterbreizbach (both in the Wartburgkreis in Thuringia) and Hohenroda and in the west on the community of Friedewald (both in Hersfeld-Rotenburg).

 Constituent communities

-The community’s Ortsteile are Gethsemane, Harnrode, Heimboldshausen, Philippsthal, Röhrigshof and Unterneurode.
-All these places were merged into a new greater community of Philippsthal (Werra) within the framework of municipal reform on 1 August 1972.
-The title “market community” (Marktgemeinde) was granted the community on 30 May 2001.
+The community's Ortsteile are Gethsemane, Harnrode, Heimboldshausen, Philippsthal, Röhrigshof and Unterneurode.
+All these places were merged into a new greater community of Philippsthal within the framework of municipal reform on 1 August 1972.
+The title "market community" (Marktgemeinde) was granted the community on 30 May 2001.